Physsionist/deep_architecture/README.md

 1. Froze *some* layers (all except the last) from a pretrained model

-> This would reduce the training time without losing too much accuracy.
+> *Rationale:* This would reduce the training time without losing too much accuracy.
 (Similar to drop-out, which has been shown empirically to accelerate and improve the efficiency of the training process without having every layer in a neural network to be trained.)

 2. Fine-tuned the same pretrained model

-> This would, ostensibly, help tailor the weights of the model more toward the data points in our dataset.
+> *Rationale:* This would, ostensibly, help tailor the weights of the model more toward the data points in our dataset.

 3. Randomly initialize the weights ("train from scratch")

-> This approach was eventually abandoned due to the excessive amount of time that passed during training.
+> *Note:* This approach was eventually abandoned due to the excessive amount of time that passed during training.
 (Moral of the story: transfer learning *is* key!)

 ### Training Procedure